check-spelling-sandbox/opentelemetry-java/RELEASING.md

 ## Credentials

-The following credentials are required for building or publishing (and automatically set in Github Actions):
+The following credentials are required for building or publishing (and automatically set in GitHub Actions):

 * `GPG_PRIVATE_KEY` and `GPG_PASSWORD`: GPG private key and password for signing.
 * `SONATYPE_USER` and `SONATYPE_KEY`: Sonatype username and password.